Koji-Doi/wini/README.md

 The script file wini.pm is a perl module supporting WINI markup.
 This script can also be used as a stand-alone perl script.
 Users easily can get HTML5 documents from WINI source texts, by using wini.pm as a filter command.

-Although WINI is designed with reference to wiki markup as mentioned above, it has several strong points in comparison with wiki markup and other existing markup languages.
+WINI is designed with reference to wiki markup as mentioned above, and thus several strong points are inherited from existing markup languages.

-Strong points of WINI include:
+* Readers can grip the contents  intuitively, even if they are not familiar with WINI grammer.
+* WINI grammer is simple and easy to learn by visual analogy.
+* Type setting can be easily achieved by insertion of simple markup characters into plain text.

+At the same time WINI has some  strong points such as:

 * High HTML5 compatibility:  WINI is designed with a strong emphasis on affinity with HTML5 and easiness of complex HTML table construction.
 * Original establishment of grammer, especially for table construction.